GNOME Builder: Features

 At GUADEC 2016 Christian Hergert provided a of an upcoming version of GNOME Builder.
 More features will be integrated once GTK Scene Graph Kit will have been merged into GTK. sysprof was forked and its version number bumped from 1.2.0 to 3.20 and was integrated in version 3.22.

-GNOME Builder uses GNOME Code Assistance to provide code diagnostics for CSS, HTML, JS, JSON, Python, Ruby, SCSS, shell script and XML.
+GNOME Builder uses GNOME Code Assistance to provide code diagnostics for CSS, HTML, JavaScript, JSON, Python, Ruby, SCSS, shell script and XML.
 Jedi is used for code completion for Python.
 Clang is used for code assistance for the C-like languages.
 Rust diagnostics are provided by using the Language Server Protocol to communicate with the Rust Language Server.

 User interface

 Most of the interface is dedicated to the centrally positioned code editor.
 The editor automatically recognizes most programming languages and will highlight the text accordingly.
 When a version control system is used, colored bars next to the line numbers indicate changes to those lines.
 For supported languages, additional symbols highlight lines that contain errors or poorly formatted code.

 Builder can switch between Builder's own, Vim-like and Emacs-like keyboard bindings.

 Around the code-editor, additional panels can be toggled into view.
 These include a project-tree, a terminal-window, and a help-browser.
 The project tree allows the user to perform file and folder operations.